 A side benefit of this approach is that you will meet and connect with more people, thereby increasing the diversity of experiences and memories from your vacation.

-3. Book Accommodation Committed to Sustainability
+3. Book Accommodations Committed to Sustainability

 Seek accommodation providers that are committed to sustainability – including those that commit to reducing their environmental footprint and giving back to the community.
 This means more than hotels not washing the towels and sheets every day.
 It also implies how they treat their employees, whether or not they source their needs locally.
 One way to help with your research is by looking for accommodation with one of these Global Sustainable Tourism Council approved certifications that ensure a high minimum sustainability standard.